substrate-system/atproto-shenanigans/README.md

 ## Use

+### `aka` command

-### Add a URL to your DID's `alsoKnownAs` property
+Add a URL to your DID's `alsoKnownAs` property.

 The `aka` command lets you link external URLs to your Bluesky DID document.
-This is useful for connecting your Bluesky identity to other online profiles like GitHub, personal websites, or other platforms.
+This is useful for connecting your Bluesky identity to other online profiles like GitHub or any other website.

 If you did not install this glabally via `npm i -g @substrate-system/at`, then use `npx` to execute the program.